Gokultcr/jpg-image-bunch/README.md

 # jpg-image-bunch

-This code is used to read a set of images of individual trees of four different species, resize them, and save them to a file as a serialized Bunch object using joblib.\n
+This code is used to read a set of images of individual trees of four different species, resize them, and save them to a file as a serialized Bunch object using joblib.

-**
+## Dependencies
+This code requires the following libraries:

-import os
+* os
-import numpy as np
+* numpy
-import joblib
+* joblib
-import cv2 **    These lines import the necessary libraries for the code to run.

-**
-dire = "D:/Individual_Trees_photos/exatctcrop"
+* cv2

+## Usage
+1. First, make sure that all the required libraries are installed.
+2. Clone this repository and navigate to the root directory.
-categories = ['European beech', 'European silver fir', 'Norway spruce', 'Sessile oak'] **  These lines define the directory where the images are stored and the categories of the different species of trees.
+3. Make sure that the images of the trees are stored in the 'D:/Individual_Trees_photos/exatctcrop' directory, and that the directory contains subdirectories for each of the four species of trees.

-**
-SIZE = 200
-images = []
-labels = []
-**   These lines define the size of the images after resizing and create empty lists to store the images and their labels.

-**
-for category in categories:
-    path = os.path.join(dire, category)
-    label = categories.index(category)

-    for img in os.listdir(path):
-        imgpath = os.path.join(path, img)
-        tree_img = cv2.imread(imgpath, 0)
-        try:
-            tree_img = cv2.resize(tree_img, (SIZE, SIZE))
-            images.append(tree_img)
-            labels.append(label)
-        except Exception as e:
-            pass
-**   These lines loop through each category of trees and read in each image from the corresponding directory.
-Each image is resized and added to the images list, while the corresponding label is added to the labels list.
-Any exceptions thrown during the resizing process are ignored.

-**
-images = np.array(images)
-labels = np.array(labels)
-** These lines convert the images and labels lists to NumPy arrays.

-**
-feature_names = ['images']
-target_names = categories
-** These lines define the feature and target names for the Bunch object.

-**
-data = {}
-data["data"] = images
-data["target"] = labels
-data["feature_names"] = feature_names
-data["target_names"] = target_names
-** These lines create a dictionary to store the data, with the images and labels arrays as the data and target values, respectively.
-The feature and target names are also added to the dictionary.

-**
-joblib.dump(data, 'tree_images.joblib')
+4. Run the  file using a Python interpreter.
-** This line saves the dictionary as a serialized Bunch object to a file named 'tree_images.joblib; using the joblib.dump() function.
+5. After the code finishes executing, a serialized Bunch object will be saved to a file named tree_images.joblib.